Section 500: Faculty Affairs

 Systematic Procedures Supporting Emeritus Status

 The initial procedure leading to emeritus status shall be by nomination.
 Any faculty member may nominate an eligible candidate.
 Nominations of candidates shall be submitted to the Chancellor by the end of the academic year in which the candidate shall retire.
-During the course of the candidate's last term prior to retirement, the department chairman of the unit shall accumulate documentation supporting the nominated candidate.
-This documentation shall attest to scholarly performance, teaching and service at Montana State University-Northern.
-The candidate's department will review and make a recommendation to the Provost/Vice Chancellor for Academic Affairs regarding the award of emeritus status and who, in turn, will make a recommendation to the Chancellor.
-This recommendation shall be submitted prior to the end of the academic year in which the candidate is retiring.
+During the semester following the nomination, the appropriate Dean or Director will oversee the documentation package to support the emeritus nomination.
+This documentation shall attest to scholarly performance, teaching, and service to Montana State University Northern.
+A committee consisting of all tenured faculty members serving in the college of the retiree will review the documentation and make a recommendation to the Provost/Vice Chancellor for Academic Affairs.
+The provost will in turn make a recommendation to the Chancellor.
+This recommendation shall be submitted prior to the end of the academic term following the retirement.

-The Chancellor, during the ensuing academic year, will request that the Academic Senate review the candidate's credentials for emeritus status.
+Upon receiving the recommendations and documentation package, the Chancellor, will request that the Academic Senate review the candidate's credentials for emeritus status.
 The Senate shall review the materials and make a recommendation to the Chancellor by the end of the fall term.

 The Chancellor can accept the recommendation or not accept the recommendation.
 Should the Chancellor accept the recommendation, he/she shall then submit the candidate's name to the Board of Regents during the spring term.
 Upon favorable acceptance by the Board of Regents, the title of emeritus will be added to the candidate's rank and so awarded at the graduation ceremonies in the year following his/her retirement.